 - textured house wraps

 Rain screen spacer mats provide another method of creating a vented airspace.
 These mats create a permeable three-dimensional mat that allows air and water to move through the mat while providing spacing between the WRB and siding material.

 I used a spacer mat product by Keene called Driwall Rainscreen 020-1 for this project.
 The Keene product provides a 1/4″ airspace and is installed on top of your weather-resistant barrier under the siding.

 In addition to helping to keep walls dry, rain screen wall construction can help protect your weather-resistant barrier (WRB).
 Many weather-resistant barriers degrade after exposure to certain tannins and wood extracts.
 Separating the WRB from the siding boards via a rain-screen wall design may help limit contact of the two.

 Textured or Wrinkled House Wraps.
 Certain specialty house wraps are also marketed to serve as an all-in-one WRB and air space mat.
 These are typically house wraps with a textured or raised surface to create a slight gap between the wrap and the overlying siding.
 These product can work, but usually don’t provide the same air space as furring strips or rainscreen mats.

-A summery of the layers I used to build my exterior wall (from inside to out):
+A summary of the layers I used to build my exterior wall (from inside to out):

 - 2×4 studs 16″ oc